The Ellen Johansen Music Studio Policy is updated yearly

 Payment for lessons

 No single lesson payments will be accepted through the school year.
-Payment is based on the tuition of 32 lessons within the year, September 1, 2017 - September 1, 2018.
-There are three methods of payment:
+Payment is based on the tuition of 30 lessons taken between September 1, 2018 - June 30, 2019.

 A payment is considered late if not paid by above schedule.
 A $10 late fee will be charged per week for payments made after the first day of the month.
 If payment is still late after two weeks or by the second lesson of that month, that lesson will not be taught (although the student will be charged for that lesson) and the student's lessons will be suspended.
 Late Fees can accrue to 5 weeks/$50.
 If payment is not received by the 5th week, student is dropped entirely from roster and action will be taken to recoup any arrears.